elidub/equiv-neural-rendering/blogpost.md

    <text><b>Figure 15. </b><em>Novel view synthesis by our model trained on roto-translations from a single scene (left rotations, middle translations, right roto-translations).</em></text>
 </p>

-It is clear that this training procedure does result in accurate equivariant rendering with rototranslations.
-While the chair is already part of the training set, some of the angles tested on are not, which shows the model has successfully learned the assigned task.
+It is clear that this training procedure does result in accurate equivariant renderings with rototranslations.
+While the chair is already part of the training set, some of the angles that are shown in Figure 15 are not, which shows the model has successfully learned the assigned task.

-Below we provide a demonstration of the training procedure performed for different numbers of scenes.
+Figure 16 provides a demonstration of the training procedure performed for different numbers of scenes.

 <p align="center">
    <img src="src/imgs/gifs/one_rototrans.gif"  width = 200>